Unwind: Herbs for the wired and tired

 Passion flower, Blue Lotus, Lavender, Skullcap & Vervain

-A full does of this formula is used for sedation and sleep.
-Useful for those who have issues falling asleep and staying asleep.
+This is one of the strengths of the Unwind formula.
+It has two functions, reducing anxiety & helping you sleep and wake up feeling rested.
 We also find it useful is drop doses for anxiety and panic disorders.
 We have found this formula to be extremely useful in moments of overwhelm, panic attacks and in quitting smoking.

 Lavender: Lavender is relaxing to the nervous system and gently sedative.
 She is antispasmodic to nerves and muscles.
 Great for the overachievers, those with high standards of themselves and overthinking.